Silo Internal Linking

 What is Physical Silo?

 A physical silo is where the CRM system creates a URL structure with parent pages and child pages.
-Check the following example of a physical silo:-
+Check the following example of this silo:-

 The tag and category can be called whatever your parent money term is and the posts are generally long-tail questions or information on that topic.
 This is great because build topical SEO which is key to showing Google you are an expert in that particular topic.